grishavanika/grishavanika.github.io/ue/ue_unofficial_docs.md

  * [nvidia nsight aftermath for gpu pipeline debugging in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/nvidia-nsight-aftermath-for-gpu-pipeline-debugging-in-unreal-engine?application_version=5.0)
  * [nvidia sli alternative frame rendering in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/nvidia-sli-alternative-frame-rendering-in-unreal-engine?application_version=5.0)
  * [objects in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/objects-in-unreal-engine?application_version=5.0)
+   * The base class for objects in Unreal is UObject
+   * The UCLASS macro can be used to tag classes derived from UObject
+   * UCLASS that describes its Unreal-based type
+   * Each UCLASS maintains one Object called the Class Default Object (CDO)
+   * UObject Creation: NewObject/CreateDefaultSubobject
+   * UObjects should never use the new operator
+   * Functionality Provided by UObjects
+     - Garbage collection
+     - Reference updating
+     - Reflection
+     - Serialization
+     - Automatic updating of default property changes
+     - Automatic property initialization
+     - Automatic editor integration
+     - Type information available at runtime
+     - Network replication
+   * UStructs are considered value types and are not garbage collected
+   * The Unreal Header Tool: preprocessing step needs to be run on the header files
+   * "Header File Format": MyObject.generated.h include, MYPROJECT_API, etc
+   * When wrapping parts of a UCLASS with custom #ifdefs macros, UHT will ignore macros that do not contain WITH_EDITOR or WITHEDITORONLY_DATA macros
+   * Updating Objects: ticking/FTickableGameObject/Tick()
+   * Destroying Objects:
+     - function MarkPendingKill() can be called directly on an Object;
+     - This function sets all pointers to the Object to NULL and removes the Object from global searches;
+     - Object->MarkPendingKill() has been replaced with Obj->MarkAsGarbage()
+     - related to gc.PendingKillEnabled=true
+     - Strong references keep UObjects alive (TODO: test, more details)
+     - IsValid() is for checking if it's null or garbage
+     - Existing checks for nullptr should be replaced with IsValid()
  * [oculus development requirements in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/oculus-development-requirements-in-unreal-engine?application_version=5.0)
  * [oculus how to in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/oculus-how-to-in-unreal-engine?application_version=5.0)
  * [oculus prerequisites in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/oculus-prerequisites-in-unreal-engine?application_version=5.0)